Today I wanted to have a little (okay, massive) rant about Pull & Bear sizing.

 I explained to Flea that:

 - Sometimes retailers just don’t get sizing right.
 As you get older you learn which shops to buy big, and where to buy small.
 But sometimes even the same retailer can’t be consistent (I’m looking at you, H&M).
 That’s why her Guess jeans are a size 10, but her Jack Wills jeans are a 12.
+Pull & Bear sizing clearly is on the smaller end of the scale.

 - Sometimes retailers cut their clothes with a particular body shape in mind, because that’s the customer they want to attract.
 And sometimes retailers are targeting women whose bodies give no indication of having gone through puberty…